Iris Birtwistle: Career

-In the 1950s she adopted three sons and settled in Walberswick, Suffolk, where she opened the first of her unique art galleries.
+In the 1950s Birtwistle adopted three sons and settled in Walberswick, Suffolk, where she opened her first art gallery.
 Jennifer Lash lived with her there for a period of time, and was introduced to her future husband, Mark Fiennes, by Birtwistle.

-There, Birwistle championed the Royal Academicians Mary Potter, Mary Newcomb, Jeffrey Camp and Philip Sutton.
-She nurtured young talent, and sold early work of a young David Hockney.
-In the late 1960s and early 1970s she had a small gallery in Aldeburgh.
+In Walberswick, she supported the work of the Royal Academicians Mary Potter, Mary Newcomb, Jeffrey Camp and Philip Sutton.
+She also encouraged emerging artists and sold early work by David Hockney.
+In the late 1960s and early 1970s, she operated a small gallery in Aldeburgh.

-Although she continued to write poetry all her life, from the 1960s onwards being increasingly absorbed by her family and her galleries she wrote less and less.
-Her last poem was written in 1999 to celebrate the marriage of singer Nick Cave to model Susie Bick.
+Although Birtwistle continued to write poetry throughout her life, from the 1960s onwards she devoted increasing attention to her family and her galleries, resulting in a gradual decline in her literary output.
+Her final poem, composed in 1999, marked the marriage of the singer Nick Cave to the model Susie Bick.

-In the 1970s she moved to Burnham Deepdale, Norfolk where she opened the last of her successful, if eccentric, galleries, Deepdale Exhibitions.
-This she ran until her death despite increasing loss of sight from hereditary glaucoma, which rendered her blind for the last 15 years of her life.
+In the 1970s, Birtwistle moved to Burnham Deepdale, Norfolk, where she opened the last of her galleries, Deepdale Exhibitions.
+Birtwistle operated the gallery- while suffering a progressive loss of sight due to hereditary glaucoma, which rendered her blind for the last 15 years of her life- until her death.

-Although a collection of her work had been completed before her death, When Leaf and Note are Gone was finally published posthumously by Buff Press in 2008, edited by poets Anne Stewart and Angela Kirby (Birtwistle’s youngest sister).
-The introduction was by writer and poet Derek Stanford.
+Although a collection of her work had been prepared before her death, When Leaf and Note are Gone was published posthumously by Buff Press in 2008, edited by the poets Anne Stewart and Angela Kirby.
+The introduction was by Derek Stanford.

-Birtwistle remained a devout Roman Catholic all her life. and died on 20 June 2006, aged 86.
+Birtwistle remained a devout Roman Catholic all her life and died on 20 June 2006, aged 86.